blogdaren/PHPForker/README.md

 # PHPForker

 ## What is it
-A simple Multi-Process programming skeleton written in PHP and based on [Workerman](https://www.workerman.net), which remove the part of Network Event Library, it aims at two aspects by programming personally：
+A simple Multi-Process programming skeleton written in PHP and learned much from [Workerman](https://www.workerman.net), which remove the part of Network Event Library, it aims at two aspects by programming personally：
 * `Help us study PHP Multi-Process programming`
 * `Help us find out how Workerman core works`

-## Requires
+## Prerequisites
 * \>= PHP 5.3
 * A POSIX compatible operating system (Linux, OSX, BSD)
 * POSIX extensions for PHP